-All directors, officers, and employees shall conduct their business and professional affairs taking into consideration potential conflicts of interest between their interests and the interests of the Company.
-A "conflict of interest" exists when an individual's private interest interferes with the interests of the Company.
+A "conflict of interest" exists when an individual's private interest interferes in any way - or even appears to conflict - with the interests of the Company.
 A conflict of interest situation can arise when a director, officer, or employee takes actions or has interests that may make it difficult to perform his or her work on behalf of the Company in an objective and effective manner.
 Conflicts of interest may also arise when a director, officer, or employee, or a member of his or her family, receives improper personal benefits as a result of his or her position with the Company.
 Loans to, or guarantees of obligations of, employees and their family members may create conflicts of interest.
-For example, conflicts of interest may include the following: